waveciou/waveciou/README.md

 ## 👀 About

 I'm a Frontend developer from Taiwan with 8+ years of experience in website development.<br/>
-Passionate about exploring CSS and JavaScript and using them to create fun projects.
+Passionate about exploring CSS & JavaScript and using them to create fun projects.

-I believe that a frontend developer is not just an engineer but also a creator.<br/>
+I believe that a frontend developer is not just an engineer but also a artist & creator.<br/>
 And I hope through my creations to make the world a better place.

 ## 📚 Skills